zimmermanc/evident-automation/autoremediate/aws/docs/instances_nonpri_regions.md

-### Instances Found In Non-Priority Regions Auto-Remediate Walkthrough
+### Instances In Non-Priority Regions Auto-Remediate Walkthrough

 This document walks through the steps to create an ESP custom signature, configure ESP SNS integration, and send alerts as events to Lambda for remediation.
 The auto-remediation script used in this walkthrough identifies running/stopped instances in non-priority regions and attempts to; 1.)
 Create a backup image (AMI) of the EC2 instance and 2.)
 Terminate the instance.